-Students will be expected to do a reflective response that is centered on what was discussed and learned during the class.
-This will be done during the last 30 minutes of the class.
-If you are absent you will receive a "zero".
+Answers are to be written in the last 30 minutes of the class.
+No answers will be accepted that were prepared prior.
+If you are absent from the Summary Test, you will receive a -zero.
 You may appeal the decision by following the Appeal Policy.

-Case Analysis/Summary Due Date: Class 7 Weight: 15%
+Case Analysis/Summary Due Date: Class 7 Weight: 20%